cosmos/governance/bestpractices.md

    - [Discord](https://discord.gg/cVwYX9u)

 ### Stage 3: Your On-Chain Proposal
-A majority of the voting community should probably be aware of the proposal and have considered it before the proposal goes live on-chain.
+A majority of the voting community should probably be aware of the proposal and have considered it before the proposal goes live on chain.
 If you're taking a conservative approach, you should have reasonable confidence that your proposal will pass before risking deposit contributions.
 Make revisions to your draft proposal after each stage of engagement.

 ### Submit your proposal to the testnet
 You may want to submit your proposal to the testnet chain before the mainnet for a number of reasons, such as wanting to see what the proposal description will look like, to share what the proposal will look like in advance with stakeholders, and to signal that your proposal is about to go live on the mainnet.
 Perhaps most importantly, you can test the parameter changes in advance (if you have enough support from the voting power on the testnet).